-There is currently eight National Park Service Site in Wyoming and four associated sites.
+There is currently seven National Park Service Site in Wyoming and four associated sites.

 Official National Parks of Wyoming